 Note: This is in contrast to the U.S. system under which current year E&P is calculated as of the close of the year in which the distribution is made for purposes of determining whether the distribution constitutes a dividend.

 In the context of an in-kind distribution, the fact that the CUFIN account at the date of the distribution only reflects the previous year's CUFIN account balance (without taking into account the UFIN during the period between the previous year-end and the date of the distribution) would mean that any gain arising as a result of the deemed-sale treatment of the in-kind distribution would not be included in the CUFIN account balance as of the date of the distribution.
 An annual tax return reporting the gain must be filed before the income is included in the CUFIN calculation.

+d.
+Transitional Rules for 2014 Tax Reforms

 A transitional tax rule was included in the tax reform for 2014 that states that the opening balance of the CUFIN account as of January 1, 2014 is the CUFIN calculated according to the rules in effect for years 2001 through 2013.
 This is a somewhat controversial rule, as it appears to eliminate the CUFIN that existed prior to 2001.
 Taxpayers that may have distributed dividends during 2001 through 2013 would be affected more severely if the distribution related to earnings generated prior to this period.